pragma-/Plang/README.md

 # Plang
-Plang is an experimental foray into implementing a programming language in Perl.
+Plang is a pragmatic scripting language written in Perl.

 Why?
-Because I wanted a small, yet useful, scripting language I could embed into some Perl scripts I have; notably [PBot](https://github.com/pragma-/pbot), an IRC bot that I've been tinkering with for quite a while.
+Because I need a small, yet useful, scripting language I can embed into some Perl scripts I have; notably [PBot](https://github.com/pragma-/pbot), an IRC bot that I've been tinkering with for quite a while.

-I wanted to be able to allow text from external sources to be safely interpreted in a sandbox environment with access to exposed Perl subroutines.
+I wanted to be able to allow text from external sources to be safely interpreted in a sandbox environment with access to exposed Perl subroutines, with full control over how deep functions were allowed to recurse and how many iterations a loop could perform and such things like that.

-I originally tried using [PPI](https://metacpan.org/pod/PPI) to analyze and filter Perl subroutines and expressions, but it proved impossible to make the programs safe and still able to do anything.

-Since I've always wanted to explore how a scripting language is made and what kind of unique ideas I might come up with, I decided to start writing Plang.

 Plang is in early development stage.
 There will be bugs.
 There will be abrupt design changes.